 The SKA Organisation puts a strong emphasis on communicating, engaging and reaching out to the public.
 You can follow the SKA on:

-For a complete overview of the SKA in a handy printable form, download our SKA Brochure, full of detailed information and high-resolution images on the project and the telescope.
+For a complete overview of the SKA in a handy printable form, download the SKA Brochure and the SKA Prospectus, full of detailed information and high-resolution images on the project and the telescope.
 As the project moves toward construction, we will be developing localised versions of various SKA materials.